 Scylla is a perfect complement to Kafka because it leverages the best from Cassandra in high availability, fault tolerance, and its rich ecosystem.
 Kafka is not an end data store itself, but a system to serve a number of downstream storage systems that depend on sources generating the data.

 The goal of this demo is to demonstrate an end-to-end use case where sensors emit temperature and brightness readings to Kafka and the messages are then processed and stored in Scylla.
-To demonstrate this, we are using Confluent MQTT Proxy (part of the Confluent Enterprise package), which acts as a broker for all the sensors that are emitting the readings.
+To demonstrate this, we are using Confluent MQTT Proxy (part of the Confluent Platform), which acts as a broker for all the sensors that are emitting the readings.

 We also use the Kafka Connect Cassandra connector, which spins up the necessary consumers to stream the messages into Scylla.
 Scylla supports both the data format (SSTable) and all relevant external interfaces as Cassandra, so we can use the out-of-the-box Kafka Connect Cassandra Connector.